-- Any horse showing evidence/symptoms of any of the following disease conditions (but not limited to) will not be allowed on the grounds: - a.
+- 1. Any horse showing evidence/symptoms of any of the following disease conditions (but not limited to) will not be allowed on the grounds: - a.
 Ringworm (unless under treatment by directions of veterinarian) - b.
 Infectious respiratory diseases - c.
-Strangles - d.
-Any other infectious or contagious disease, sign of malnutrition or any other animal welfare concern f.
+Strangles f.
 Any other infectious or contagious disease, sign of malnutrition or any other animal welfare concern